 - Maintaining the chromosome number during cell division

-- Removing cellular and extracellular waste products
+- Removing cellular waste products from the cell

-4) Cell Membrane
+4) Cell Membrane or Plasma Membrane

 - Protecting the integrity of the cell from the outside environment